-The value ‘Evidence at protein level’ indicates that there is clear experimental evidence for the existence of the protein.
+The value ‘Experimental evidence at protein level’ indicates that there is clear experimental evidence for the existence of the protein.
 The criteria include partial or complete Edman sequencing, clear identification by mass spectrometry, X-ray or NMR structure, good quality protein-protein interaction or detection of the protein by antibodies.

-The value ‘Evidence at transcript level’ indicates that the existence of a protein has not been strictly proven but that expression data (such as existence of cDNA(s), RT-PCR or Northern blots) indicate the existence of a transcript.
+The value ‘Experimental evidence at transcript level’ indicates that the existence of a protein has not been strictly proven but that expression data (such as existence of cDNA(s), RT-PCR or Northern blots) indicate the existence of a transcript.

-The value ‘Inferred by homology’ indicates that the existence of a protein is probable because clear orthologs exist in closely related species.
+The value ‘Protein inferred by homology’ indicates that the existence of a protein is probable because clear orthologs exist in closely related species.

-The value ‘Predicted’ is used for entries without evidence at protein, transcript, or homology levels.
+The value ‘Protein predicted’ is used for entries without evidence at protein, transcript, or homology levels.

-The value ‘Uncertain’ indicates that the existence of the protein is unsure.
+The value ‘Protein uncertain’ indicates that the existence of the protein is unsure.

 The ‘protein existence’ value is assigned automatically, based on the annotation elements present in the entry.
 The criteria used by this automatic procedure are listed in the document ‘Criteria used to assign the PE level of entries’.